UbaidUllah9962/Classy-Weather/README.md

 ### Coding Problem For You Guys

-This application is getting crashed when you search weather for China
+This application is getting crashed when you search weather for countries like China, USA.